adrybakov/rad-tools/docs/source/tb2j_plotter.rst

 :ref:`min-distance <tb2j_plotter_min-distance>` and
 :ref:`distance <tb2j_plotter_distance>`),
 and template file (see :ref:`template <tb2j_plotter_template>`).
-The result will be defined by logical conjugate of the specified conditions.
+The result is defined by logical conjugate of the specified conditions.

 ``--filename`` (or ``-f``) argument is required, the rest of them are optional.